-Interestingly, the same model can explain generation and tracking of internal structures in organisms.
+Interestingly, this same model could explain generation and tracking of internal structures in organisms.
 The actions which generated structure in our simulation were actions that affected the environment.
 But this does not have to be the case.
 Just as we had both internal and external sensors, we can have actions which affect either the state of the world or the state of the agent itself.
-In other words, we can use this model to investigate the generation of internal structure (i.e., representations).
+In other words, we can use this model to investigate the generation of internal structure (i.e. representations).

 As an example, consider foraging bees.
 Suppose that, just as our agents left traces in the world of their activity via their structure-generating actions, we have the bees leave a sequence of internal memory traces corresponding to landmarks (say a tall tree, a lake, a garden) as a result of their everyday foraging activity.
 In some foraging trips of some bees, the trace sequences match to some degree the external structures they perceive.
-Such trips involve less search, because they lead to food more directly, i.e., they form shorter paths in the task environment.
+Such trips involve less search, because they lead to food more directly, i.e. they form shorter paths in the task environment.
 Over time, using the exact same learning mechanisms that apply in the external case, the bias against tiredness leads to such paths being used more, and so they are reinforced.
-This leads to landmark-based navigation, which, in fact, exists in bees (Gould, 1990).
+This could lead to landmark-based navigation, which does, in fact, exist in bees (Gould, 1990).
 As in the case of external structures, the generation of such memory traces is reinforced because more traces lead to more such shorter paths in the task environment.
 We are currently working on a computational model of this example.
-Interestingly, recent research shows homing pigeons using human-generated environment structure in a similar fashion to reduce cognitive load.
-They follow highways and railways systematically to reach their destination (Guilford, 2004).
+Interestingly, recent research shows a similar use of landmarks by homing pigeons, which follow highways, railways and rivers to reach their destination with less cognitive effort (Guilford, 2004).

-The above framework presents a situated cognition model of how memory structures come to be used as task-specific structures, and why such internal structures are systematically generated.
+This idea presents a situated cognition model of how memory structures come to be used as task-specific structures, and why such internal structures are systematically generated.
 If such task-specific memory structures are considered to be representations (that is, they stand for something specific in the world), then the model explains, in a computationally tractable manner, how organisms with just reactive behavior can learn to generate and use representations.

-The model also explains what such 'primitive' representations are: they are the internal traces of the world that allow the agent to shorten paths in a task environment.
+The model also explains what such 'primitive' representations are: they are internal traces of the world that allow the agent to shorten paths in a task environment.
 Roughly, they are computation-reducing structures (and equivalently, energy-saving structures).
 They are internal 'stepping stones' that allow organisms to efficiently negotiate the ocean of stimuli they encounter.
-This means the traditional cognitive science view, that thinking is computations happening over representations, presents a secondary process - it describes a privileged path in the task environment.
+This means the traditional cognitive science view, that thinking is computations happening over representations, presents a secondary process.
 In the stepping stone view, representations are crucial for organisms, but they are just useful, incidental entities, not fundamental entities by themselves.
-We are exploring the philosophical implications of this view.